sodabubblewine/sodabubblewine.github.io/README.md

 Journal your thoughts and feelings.

+### HOW TO CONTROL YOUR BEHAVIOR

+1. Consequences select behavior.
+2. Control consequences to control behavior.
+3. Build new behavior from old behavior.
+4. Build new controls from old controls.

 ### HOW TO MAKE IT LOGICAL

 1. List the nouns, adjectives, and verbs you use to talk about it.